-Qualogy executed a succesful proof of concept (PoC) at a client in the Netherlands to confirm that SOA Suite Cloud Service (SOACS) is the expected solution to integrate Oracle eBusiness Suite 12c with third parties.
+Qualogy executed a successful proof of concept (PoC) for a client in the Netherlands to confirm that SOA Suite Cloud Service (SOACS) is the expected solution to integrate Oracle eBusiness Suite 12c with third parties.
 In this post, Qualogy's Eduardo Barra Cordeiro summarizes the highlights from this short project, including lessons learned and the problems and solutions encountered during the project.

-First we defined the goals for the PoC, including what is and what is not expected.
-A document has been generated to be used as reference and confirm, at the end, if we achieved the goals or not.
+First, we defined the goals for the PoC, including what is and what is not expected.
+We generated a document for reference so we can confirm, at the end, if we achieved the goals or not.

 Some other activities executed during the PoC:

-- Client to request a SOACS instance in the Oracle Cloud (if you want to have an estimative about how much will be your cost using Oracle public cloud, use this link: https://cloud.oracle.com/en_US/cost-estimator);
+- Client requested a SOACS instance in the Oracle Cloud (if you want to have an estimate of how much it will cost to use Oracle public cloud, check this link: https://cloud.oracle.com/en_US/cost-estimator);

 - Qualogy to setup the connectivity on cloud side with client network;

 - Qualogy to define, together with the client, the integration requirements, including WSDL contract and data types;

 - Qualogy to develop the BPEL code and implement the required integration;

 - Qualogy to execute a performance test to check if the expected load will be supported by the infrastructure